Quilting and Starting to Sew

 One of the advantages of using a starter strip is that you use less thread.

 Another way to handle this problem is to grab hold of the threads behind your fabric, and hold on to them as you begin to sew.
 This will usually provide enough tension that the fabric will advance.

 Finally, use a different presser foot.
 Wide presser foots are more prone to jam fabric.
-Narrow foots, with only a hole for the needle to go in, will usually glide along nicely.
+Narrow foots will usually glide along nicely.

-Most quarter inch pressing foots are narrow, like the one pictures above.
+Most 1/4-inch pressing foots are narrow, like the one pictured above.

-Always avoid starting to sew on a delicate area, such as the corner of a triangle, if possible.
+Always avoid starting to sew on a delicate area, such as the corner of a triangle.

 Fort Frugal...frugal living help to make life easier and more secure for everyone.